 We then estimate Equation (1) by several methods.
-The first is to directly apply GMM to estimate the equation; the second is the static panel model method (with the lagged dependent variable deleted); and the third is the pooled OLS method based on five-year or three-year averages as suggested by Chinn and Prasad (2003).
+The first is to directly apply the generalized method of moments (GMM) to estimate the equation; the second is the static panel model method (with the lagged dependent variable deleted); and the third is the pooled ordinary least squares (OLS) method based on five-year or three-year averages as suggested by Chinn and Prasad (2003).
 All the three methods return qualitatively similar results.
-To save space, we only report the
+To save space, we only report the GMM results.

-GMM results.

 The validity of additional instruments in system GMM requires that the changes of instrumental variables are uncorrelated with the fixed effects.
-In our context, it requires that previous changes in the current account are uncorrelated with a country's geography, which is a relatively strong assumption and hard to justify since geographical location determines the scarcity of natural resources, such as oil, and is likely to affect the adjustment of current account.
-Thus, we adopt the difference GMM estimations.
-Since some countries, such as Armenia, Bulgaria, and Georgia, experienced large current account imbalances in some years, we can either delete outliers whose current account imbalances belong to the lowest 5 percentiles or the highest 5 percentiles of the current account imbalances in the whole sample, or winsorize them.
+In our context, it requires that previous changes in the current account are uncorrelated with a country's geography, which is a relatively strong assumption and is hard to justify because geographical location determines the scarcity of natural resources, such as oil, and is likely to affect the adjustment of current account.
+Thus, we adopt the difference GMM Because some countries, such as Armenia, Bulgaria, and Georgia, estimations. experienced large current account imbalances in some years, we have tried to either delete outliers whose current account imbalances belong to the lowest 5 percentiles or the highest 5 percentiles of the current account imbalances or winsorize them.
 They produce similar results.
-We only report results after excluding the outliers in Table 2.
-In the first column of Table 2, we only include financial structure and financial development in the regressions and use country and year fixed effects as controls.
-In the subsequent columns, we progressively add more control variables.
+We report the results when we exclude the outliers in Table 2.
+In the first column of Table 2, we only include financial structure, financial development, and financial depth in the regression and use country and year fixed effects as controls.
+In Columns (2)-(6), we progressively add more control variables.8 In Columns (7) and (8), we conduct the analysis in the subsample of developing countries and developed countries respectively.
 According to the last two rows of Table 2, the error term of the difference equation is first-order correlated and second-order uncorrelated, which means that the classical assumption about the error term of level equation is satisfied.
-In the table, we report the robust standard errors, so the Sargan test of over identification cannot be performed.
+In the table, we report the robust standard errors, so the Sargan test of over-identification cannot be performed.
 We also use the conventional GMM standard errors and calculate the Sargan statistic.
-The test does not reject the null hypothesis of no over identification.
+The test does not reject the null hypothesis of no over-identification.
 Furthermore, the Hansen test does not reject the null hypothesis in any of the specifications.

-Financial structure is shown to significantly and negatively affect the current account in all regressions, regardless of which groups of controls are included.
-To gauge the economic significance of its effect, let us compare China and the US in the period 1990-2007.
-The average values of financial structure of China and the US in
+Financial structure is shown to significantly and negatively affect the current account in all regressions in the full sample, regardless of which groups of controls are included.
+To gauge the economic significance of its effect, let us compare China and the United States in the period 1990-2007.
+The average values of financial structure of China and the United States in 1990-2007 were -0.75 and 0.77, respectively.
+If we use the parameter provided by Column (6) of Table 2, then the difference between these two countries' current account/GDP ratios should be 2.10 percentage points in the long run,9 ceteris paribus.
+The observed average difference was 6.4 percentage points.
+Thus, financial structure accounts for about 32.8 percent of the difference between these two countries' current accounts.

-&lt;sup>8 We also add labor compensation cost to GDP ratio on the basis of column 8 (to control the labor costs and effects of labor division) and financial structure is also significant at the 1% level.
+8 We also add labor compensation cost to GDP ratio on the basis of column (6)-to control the labor costs and effects of labor division.
+And financial structure is also significant at the 1% level.